kolach/go-factory/README.md

 Factory's `Create` and `MustCreate` methods return `interface{}` so you need to cast it to `*User` to use.

 The factory above creates a user with empty fields which is pretty useless.
-To assign some values to then fields the field generators must be registered in the factory.
+To assign some values to the fields the field generators must be registered in the factory.

 ### Field generators